andrea-gasparini/nlp-word-sense-disambiguation-wic-data/README.md

-# NLP-2021: First Homework
+# NLP-2021: Third Homework
-This is the first homework of the NLP 2021 course at Sapienza University of Rome.
+This is the third homework of the NLP 2021 course at Sapienza University of Rome.

 #### Instructor
 * **Roberto Navigli**